itsjesushx/TownOfSushi/README.md

 Permissions of this strong copyleft license are conditioned on making available **complete source code of licensed works and modifications**, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.

 # Bugs, suggestions and requests
-If you found any bugs, have an idea for a new role or any other request, join our [Discord server](https://discord.gg/CBhjFw6Wqb).
+If you found any bugs, have an idea for a new role or any other request, open an issue!